RamyRxr/WebDev-Portfolio/README.md

 - **Hero Section**: Combines animated text with 3D scene integration
 - **Responsive Layout**: Adapts seamlessly from mobile to desktop
 - **CountUp Component**: Displays animated numerical statistics

+### GSAP and useRef
+The project leverages **GSAP** (GreenSock Animation Platform) for advanced animations throughout the portfolio.
+This library allows for smooth, high-performance animations that enhance user experience.
+The **useRef** hook is utilized to directly reference DOM elements, enabling precise control over animations and transitions.

 ## 🚀 Getting Started